JesseChing/near-wish-wall/README.md

 # near-wish-wall
-a sample Dapp run on Near blcokchain
+a sample Dapp run on Near blcokchain.